PhrozenIO/PowerRemoteDesktop/README.md

 * Multi-Screen (Monitor) support.
 If remote computer have more than one desktop screen, you can choose which desktop screen to capture.
 * View Only mode for demonstration.
 You can disable remote control abilities and just show your screen to remote peer.
 * Session concurrency.
 Multiple viewers can connect to a single server at the same time.
+* Prevent computer to enter in sleep mode while server is waiting for viewers.
+* Only pieces of desktop that was updated are sent to viewer to increase streaming speed.

 ---